Classic Antarctica Cruise: MV Ushuaia

 Scrolling is disabled on map, please click to enable.

-Expedition Vessel: M/V Ushuaia
+Antarctic Expedition Ship: M/V Ushuaia

 Originally built for the United States agency NOAA (National Oceanic & Atmospheric Administration), the USHUAIA has been refurbished to accommodate a maximum of 84 passengers in 41 comfortable twin cabins and suites.
 The ice-strengthened polar vessel USHUAIA is very well appointed and provides ample deck space and an open bridge policy.
 The full complement of inflatable landing craft ensures superb landings and wildlife viewing opportunities on the otherwise inaccessible coastline.
 All cabins include ample storage space.
 Public areas feature a large dining room (one sitting), an observation lounge and bar, a conference room with modern multimedia equipment, a well-stocked library, a changing room and a small infirmary.
 The expert captain, officers and crew are highly experienced in Antarctic navigation and have a great love of nature.
 A specialist team of international expedition leaders and lecturers are all extremely knowledgeable, enthusiastic, helpful and dedicated to the protection of the environment.
 Chefs prepare excellent cuisine including many local specialties and the bar is well-stocked with carefully selected wines and spirits.